Profluent-Internships/ProCALM/README.md

 Generated sequences will be saved under `results/{model_name}/generated/` as fastas.
 Generation on a single GPU should take on the order of 1 minute per batch, so 990 sequences will take around 20 minutes on a single 40GB A100.

 ## Analysis
-Example command to get statistics on the generation quality and diversity of generated sequences:
+CSV files summarizing the quality of generated sequences are preloaded to this repository.
+Alternatively, example command to get statistics on the generation quality and diversity of generated sequences:
 ```
 python scripts/run_generation_processing.py --model ec+tax-swissprot --checkpoint 9B --ec 4.2.1.20 --tax bacteria
 ```